All Episodes

 This is great to be able to talk about all this.

-But um, the Trump administration would say that the reason they're putting the tariffs on copper is to encourage American companies to do more copper mining and more copper goods like this.
+But the Trump administration would say that the reason they're putting the tariffs on copper is to encourage American companies to do more copper mining and more copper goods like this.

-Um I'm not aware of any American heritage of this kind of work.
+I'm not aware of any American heritage of this kind of work.

-Well, actually, I mean North uh North America.
+I mean, North America.

 Sure.

-Um, it's a great great thing.
+You know, it's a great thing.

-Actually, he took over a company that was uh I think they were called Waldo and they produced in Brooklyn, New York.
+Actually, he took over a company that was, I think they were called Waldo, and they produced in Brooklyn, New York at the turn of the century.

-Um I I I you know I see the point in the tariffs is that we want to bring some of this industry back into the United States.
+I see the point in the tariffs is that we want to bring some of this industry back into the United States.

-Um just finding somebody that's gonna spend two years learning how to do all this kind of work and then and then you know be there to work for us, you know, for the next 20 years.
+I couldn't make this stuff here in the United States with the skill that we have, just finding somebody that's going to spend two years learning how to do all this kind of work and then be there to work for us for the next 20 years.

-Um because this this is a family trade technically.
+Because this is a family trade, technically.

-It's part of the culture, it's part of the local town.
+It's part of the local town.

-The generations of people working in this.
+Yeah, the generations of people working in this.

-Um but there there are copper sheet manufacturers.
+But there are copper sheet manufacturers.

-I think there's some like kind of industrial uh copper applications, you know, these and and that's and we can get into the economics, but you know, quite honestly, like our costs and just the cost of life and living in here in the United States, you know, it's difficult to make a living, you know, hammering out uh copper pieces without them being like you know, $200 for a cup.
+We can get into the economics, but quite honestly, our costs and just the cost of life and living here in the United States, it's difficult to make a living hammering out copper pieces without them being $200 for a cup.

-And regarding the price of our goods, you know, we I I feel like you know, very much from the work that we put into it, it's a a fair price, and this is something that is gonna be here 20 and 30 years from now.
+And regarding the price of our goods, I feel like very much from the work that we put into it, it's a fair price.

 Yes.

-So just amortized that over 20 years.
+So just amortize that over 20 years.

 And the economics of the situation are complicated, but our audience understands this.

-If you think about it, it's it's U.S. government currency printing that creates these inflationary pressures among the domestic population that raise cost of living that make it very difficult for anybody to take on a trade like this, right?
+If you think about it, it's U.S. government currency printing that creates these inflationary pressures among the domestic population that raise costs of living, that make it very difficult for anybody to take on a trade like this that's not going to pay the salary of a computer science expert or something.

 So inflation actually pushes jobs out of America to other countries.